 2. Tell about your order plan and long-term prospects.

-If your order is not big first time, try to talk to the factory that this will be your test order.
+If your order is not the big first time, try to talk to the factory that this will be your test order.
 If your products turn out to work well, you will place your official order for xxx quantity soon.

 3. Provide some background about your company and yourself.